bhavyathatavarthi/RAG_Endee_VectorDB/README.md

-# 📘 PDF RAG System using Ollama & Vector Search
+# 📘 PDF RAG System using ENDEE Vector DataBase

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline that allows you to ask questions from a PDF document using **semantic search** and a **local LLM (Ollama)**.